Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 # WBIWarpEngine

 The Warp Engine is designed to propel a vessel faster than light.
-It requires WarpCapacity That is produced by WBIWarpCoil part modules. ` MODULE { name = WBIWarpEngine ...Standard engine parameters here... moduleDescription = Enables fater than light travel. bowShockTransformName = bowShock minPlanetaryRadius = 3.0 displacementImpulse = 100 planetarySOISpeedCurve { key = 1 0.1 ... key = 0.1 0.005 } warpCurve { key = 1 0 key = 10 1 ... key = 1440 10 } waterfallEffectController = warpEffectController waterfallWarpEffectsCurve { key = 0 0 ... key = 1.5 1 } textureModuleID = WarpCore } `
+It requires WarpCapacity That is produced by WBIWarpCoil part modules. ``` MODULE { name = WBIWarpEngine ...Standard engine parameters here... moduleDescription = Enables fater than light travel. bowShockTransformName = bowShock minPlanetaryRadius = 3.0 displacementImpulse = 100 planetarySOISpeedCurve { key = 1 0.1 ... key = 0.1 0.005 } warpCurve { key = 1 0 key = 10 1 ... key = 1440 10 } waterfallEffectController = warpEffectController waterfallWarpEffectsCurve { key = 0 0 ... key = 1.5 1 } textureModuleID = WarpCore } ```

 ## Fields

+### onWarpEffectsUpdated
+Game event signifying when warp engine effects have been updated.
+### onWarpEngineStart
+Game event signifying when the warp engine starts.
+### onWarpEngineShutdown
+Game event signifying when the warp engine shuts down.
+### onWarpEngineFlameout
+Game event signifying when the warp engine flames out.
+### onWarpEngineUnFlameout
+Game event signifying when the warp engine un-flames out.
 ### moduleDescription
 Short description of the module as displayed in the editor.
 ### minPlanetaryRadius
 Minimum planetary radius needed to go to warp.
 This is used to calculate the user-friendly minimum warp altitude display.
 ### minWarpAltitudeDisplay
 Minimum altitude at which the engine can go to warp.
 The engine will flame-out unless this altitude requirement is met.
-### warpSpeed
+### warpSpeedDisplay
-The FTL velocity of the ship, measured in C, that is adjusted for throttle setting and thrust limiter.
+The FTL display velocity of the ship, measured in C, that is adjusted for throttle setting and thrust limiter.
+### maxWarpSpeedDisplay
+(Debug visible) Maximum possible warp speed.
+### preflightCheck
+Pre-flight status check.
 ### spatialLocation
 Where we are in space.
 ### vesselCourse